silent-gecko/booquotes-api/README.md

 # BooQuotes API
 This API allows retrieving literary quotes from data collection.

-:warning: This is example of REST API I'm developing by myself.
+:warning: This is an example of REST API I'm developing by myself.
 It exists solely for me to improve and show my skills to the others.
 Personal use only.